 Permitted forms of 2,4-D include acid, salts, amines, and esters.
 Only for use on potatoes intended for fresh market.
+The preharvest interval (PHI) is 45 days.

 Limited to two postemergence applications per crop cycle.

 Maximum of 1.6 fluid ounces of product/acre per application.